OpenWines/Ontology/1.0/Winemaker.md

 ## New definitions

-### DISCLAIMERS
+These properties are proposed in addition, from the [OpenWines.org](http://openwines.org) initiative.

-- This is Work In Progress
+__Disclaimers__

-- Each new property mentioned here always needs to be evaluated accurately before being accepted.
-Expect to face contradictions ;-)
+- Status: _Work In Progress_

-These are the properties actually proposed in addition, in the [OpenWines.org](http://openwines.org) namespace.
+- We're building a collaborative terminology standard recommandation: Each property newly proposed here always needs to be evaluated accurately first before being accepted.
+Expect to face some contradiction ;-)

 ### `isLandowner`